orbitalwitness/tech-task/README.md

-# Orbital Witness Technical Test
+# Orbital Witness Technical Task

 This document contains instructions for candidates to follow as part of the Orbital Witness Technical Assessment.
 We look forward to your submission.